Maprunner/hertsway/src/posts/leg-28-patmore-heath-great-hormead.md

 Leaving the village through a small wood we followed a ditch along the edge of fields.
 A flock of sheep decided we might have food and jogged over to meet us.
 A quick double back on a road and we did the final crossing of the River Ash for the day before climbing up through a muddy ploughed field back to Patmore Heath and the car.
 As we drove out down the single track lane back to the road we were confronted by a large car coming the other way.
 This was obviously a local since they drove at speed up onto the bank leaving us just enough space to squeeze past with two wheels up the bank on our side.

 A much more interesting day than I had been expecting with good views, good wildlife and the added and completely unexpected bonus of Violets Lane.
-And I can now declare that we have completed out antepenultimate leg, so there are only two more to go.
+And I can now declare that we have completed our antepenultimate leg, so there are only two more to go.